EUR/usd

 USD/CAD

 The canadian dollar found enough strength to stop its decline against USD, despite a very cautious tone of the commentary to the interest rate decision.
 The initial impulse to sell quickly reversed, leading the pair away from 1.0790.
 Now trading is held at 1.0730.
-Partly it has been supported by the positive performance of Oil and gold.
+Partly it has been supported by the positive performance of oil and Gold.
 Both of the instruments have space for growth, which can support the Canadian dollar despite traders' attempts to develop a full-scale rally of USD.